Esukhia/Corpora/Parallel/README.md

 The folder "84000" is a work in progress.
 It contains all the English and Tibetan sub-sections of the Translated Words that have been done thus far.
 The have had some basic pre-processing (automatic alignment by sentence), but require more steps to be actually aligned in parallel.
 This README will be updated once that's completed...

+*UPATE*

+In 2018, 84000 and Esukhia collaborated to manually align the finished translations of the project.

+This repo was updated with the parallel corpus current as of 6 Feb 2019.

+Outdated README:
 ------------------------------------
 There are currently 2 files for "incomplete" parallel alignment and 4 files for "complete" parallel alignment.